ibm-garage-dach/cloud-native-bootcamp-iks/lab-01-docker.md

 4de83b227b03   apache/couchdb:latest "tini.."
 4 minutes ago  Up 4 minutes 4369/tcp [...]  eloquent_ardinghelli
 ```

-To validate CouchDB is up an running run a curl command against the exposed port.
+To validate CouchDB is up an running execute a curl command against the exposed port.
 You should receive a JSON-based welcome message.

 ```bash
 $ curl localhost:5984